DeniseSl22/SPARQLTutorialBioSB2019/README.md

 * Denise Slenter

-We would like to acknowledge the material provided at [https://github.com/egonw/fvtworkshop], which has been used to construct this workshop
+We would like to acknowledge the material provided at [https://github.com/egonw/fvtworkshop] by Egon Willighagen, Ruud Steltenpool and Lars Willighagen, which has been used to construct this workshop
 (material is only available in Dutch).